 I can’t stand the losers that complain about harmless shit like this, but just for the sake of an argument, I’m going to attempt to take cultural appropriation seriously for a second (Which is honestly hard to do because it’s such an ass backwards way of thinking)

 Let’s say that they’re right.
 White people shouldn’t celebrate Cinco de Mayo because they aren’t Mexican, so therefore they shouldn’t use their Independence Day as an excuse to party.

 Okay, fair enough.

 Am I enforcing cultural appropriation right yet?
-I must be, because I sound like an unhinged lunatic that should be bouncing off the walls of a padded room at the local mental hospital.
+I must be, because I sound like an unhinged lunatic that should be bouncing off the walls of a padded room at the local mental hospital

-So if you still think “cultural appropriation” is a bad thing and you have the right to tell other people what they can or can’t wear or do, at least do me this favor: Briefly appropriate Japanese Samurai Culture and seppuku yourself (Suicide via sword turning in the stomach until you disembowel yourself).
+So if you still think “cultural appropriation” is a bad thing and you have the right to tell other people what they can or can’t wear or do, at least do me this favor: Please briefly appropriate Japanese Samurai Culture and seppuku yourself (Suicide via sword turning in the stomach until you disembowel yourself).